Highly irregular separated nets: Proof of Main Results.

 \begin{lemma} Let $K$ be a compact set in $\R^d$ and $\br{\nu_n}_{n\in\N}$ be a sequence of finite Borel measures on $K$ converging weakly to a finite Borel measure $\nu$.
 Let $(h_n)_{n\in\N}$, $h_n\colon K\to \R^m$, be a sequence of continuous mappings converging uniformly to a mapping $h$.
 Then $(h_n)_\sharp(\nu_n)$ converges weakly to $h_\sharp(\nu)$. \end{lemma}

-The next lemma reduces Theorem~\ref{thm:main_result} to Theorem~\ref{thm:non_rlz_dsty}.
+\jl{Observe that} the next lemma \jl{combines with Theorem~\ref{thm:non_rlz_dsty_weak} to imply Theorem~\ref{thm:main_result_weak}}.
 The statement and part of its proof are a completely straightforward adaptation of \cite[Lem.~2.1]{BK1} by Burago and Kleiner.
 However, the majority of the proof we give below consists of important details that are missing in \cite{BK1} and have never been published.
 Moreover, these missing parts are especially relevant in our setting, where we consider less restrictive moduli of continuity than Lipschitz.
-In particular, the proof does not work for all natural moduli of continuity.
-In what follows we show that the reduction is valid for all moduli of continuity $\omega$ which are sub-Hölder for sufficiently many Hölder moduli of continuity.
-The precise meaning of sufficiently many is determined by the dimension $d$ of the space $\R^{d}$. \begin{lemma} Let $\omega\in \mc{M}$ be a modulus of continuity with the property that there is $\delta>0$ and $\alpha>\frac{d-1}{d}$ such that \begin{linenomath}
+In particular, the proof does not work for all Hölder moduli of continuity.
+In what follows we show that the \jl{lemma} is valid for all moduli of continuity $\omega$ which are sub-Hölder for sufficiently many Hölder moduli of continuity.
+The precise meaning of sufficiently many is determined by the dimension $d$ of the space $\R^{d}$.